 It’s important to brush your teeth two times a day in order to remove harmful bacteria from building up in your mouth.
 The bacteria, if left unchecked for a full 24-hour period will have plenty of time to do more damage to the enamel of your teeth.

-A 12-hour window may not seem like a huge reduction in the amount of time for Benefits of tooth brushing and prevent gum bleeding damage to be done but it literally cuts the amount of time in half.
+A 12-hour window may not seem like a huge reduction in the amount of time for damage to be done but it literally cuts the amount of time in half.
 When you combine that with other efforts to eliminate the buildup of bacteria inside the mouth like

 flossing and using an antiseptic mouthwash or rinse the results are even more profound.